Forlorn Hope Estate

 The Forlorn Hope Estate is an area of Bristol in St Paul's.
 The 13-acre estate was originally a farm owned by St Nicholas Church vestry from 1693.
 At that time it consisted of a main dwelling house, stables, associated buildings and gardens of c.
-2.5 acres, plus fields of c.
+2.5 acres, plus pasture fields of c.
 10.5 acres.
 By 1828 the estate had been divided into a number of smaller properties and gardens.
 During the 1870s the estate was then thoroughly redeveloped, with a new road layout, as part of the urban development of Bristol.
 The 'Forlorn Hope Estate' was a separate charity until 2004, the assets now being part of St Nicholas with St Leonard Educational Charity.
 As such, it still exists as a legal entity, with the proceeds of the estate being employed for religious education in schools and youth organisations within the Bristol.

 Forlorn Hope Estate with modern (2023) street plan.